alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-137/day-137-1-egw.md

 ---
-title: EGW Reading
+title: The Conquest of Bashan PP 433-435a
-subtitle: The Conquest of Bashan PP 433-435a
+subtitle: EGW Reading
 ---

-Chapter 39—The Conquest of Bashan
+### Chapter 39—The Conquest of Bashan

 This chapter is based on Deuteronomy 2; 3:1-11.